Shreevathsa99/legendary-guide/README.md

-# legendary-guide
+# legend-guide
-c programs are legend
+c programs are legendary